-The audit committee has a good understanding of integrated reporting, internal financial controls, the external and internal audit process, corporate law, risk management, sustainability issues, information technology governance and governance processes within the Group.
+The audit & risk committee has a good understanding of integrated reporting, internal financial controls, the external and internal audit process, corporate law, risk management, sustainability issues, information technology governance and governance processes within the Group.

-The risk management committee reviewed the integrated assurance model, comprising risk management, regulatory compliance, and internal and external audits.
-Following this, the Board approved the Group Integrated Assurance Policy based on the strength of the committee's recommendation.
+The audit & risk committee regularly reviews the integrated assurance model, comprising risk management, regulatory compliance, and internal and external audits.
+The Board approves any amendments to the Group Integrated Assurance Policy based on the strength of the committee's recommendation.

-The risk management committee oversees and monitors the co-ordination of the assurance activities included in the integrated assurance model.
+The audit & risk committee oversees and monitors the co-ordination of the assurance activities included in the integrated assurance model.